|Nutrition Facts (per serving)|

 - If you don't want creamy polenta, omit the soy milk and add only the garlic powder, nutritional yeast, and the desired amount of vegan margarine, salt, and pepper.

-- Serve as is for a creamy polenta dish.
-For a thick polenta loaf, press it into a lightly greased loaf pan and chill until firm.
+- For a thick polenta loaf, press it into a lightly greased loaf pan and chill until firm.